 The Board and Officer positions are listed below:

 At large, Dan Arch, cell: 509-869-6687

-The CC&R Compliance and Architectural Committee consists of Dan Arch, Ed Murphy, Tim Murphy and Stephanie Klein, who replaces Dan Maguire.
+The CC&R Compliance and Architectural Committee consists of Dan Arch, Ed Murphy, Tim Murphy and Stephanie Klein.
 All architectural and CC&R questions/requests should be directed to Tim Murphy.

 Note: We have seen several homes being repainted this year and the Architectural Committee requests that any house or trim colors differing from the originals be approved beforehand as outlined in the CC&R’s.
 Thanks!

-General questions/problems should be directed to Bob Bordonaro.
-If necessary, Bob will enlist current Board members to handle these situations.
+Non-architectural and general questions or concerns should be directed to Bob Bordonaro.
+If necessary, Bob will enlist other Board members to handle these situations.
 Other Board members who receive inquiries will forward them to Bob with the goal of informing you how the request is being dealt with.
-We will do our best to address each issue in a timely manner, but there may be times that we cannot address a question until the next Board meeting.
+We will do our best to address each issue in a timely manner, but there may be times we cannot address a question until the next Board meeting.

 Please let us know how we can serve you best.

 Your Board works diligently to effectively manage the HOA budget.
 Our 2017 forecasted budget was closely aligned with actual expenditures and our reserves are growing to a more appropriate level.
 Accordingly, dues will remain the same for 2018.